munificent/game-programming-patterns/book/update-method.markdown

 one does this while yielding control to the game loop each frame.

-That change is <span name="coroutine">almost</span> always necessary to handle user input, rendering and the other stuff that the game loop takes care of, so the first example wasn't very practical.
-But it's worth keeping in mind there's a big up front complexity cost when you julienne your behavioral code like this.
+That change is <span name="coroutine">almost</span> always necessary to handle user input, rendering, and the other stuff that the game loop takes care of, so the first example wasn't very practical.
+But it's worth keeping in mind that there's a big up front complexity cost when you julienne your behavioral code like this.

 <aside name="coroutine">

 I say "almost" here because sometimes you can have your cake and eat it too.
-You can have straight-line code that never returns for your object behavior, while simultaneously having a number of them running concurrently and coordinating with the game loop.
+You can have straight-line code that never returns for your object behavior, while simultaneously having a number of objects running concurrently and coordinating with the game loop.

 What you need is a system that lets you have multiple "threads" of execution going on at the same time.
-If the code for an object can just pause and resume in the middle of what it's doing, instead of having to *return* completely, you can write it in a more imperative form.
+If the code for an object can pause and resume in the middle of what it's doing, instead of having to *return* completely, you can write it in a more imperative form.